 1.2 Climate Change

-Long-term climate changes at HBR are consistent with expectations for the broader Northeast region (Hayhoe et al. 2007).
+Long-term trends in climate at HBR are consistent with expectations for the broader Northern Forest region (Hayhoe et al. 2007).
 At the three HBR weather stations with the longest records (48 to 56 years), average annual air temperature has increased by 0.22 to 0.28 °C per decade, with more marked warming in winter than in summer (Hamburg et al. 2013).
 Precipitation has also increased by 3.5 to 6.7 cm per decade or 13 to 28% over 58 years (FIG. 7) (Campbell et al. 2007).
-Winter precipitation has not changed significantly, but winter air temperatures have warmed, and as a result maximum annual snowpack depth has declined by 4.8 cm per decade (1.4 cm snow water equivalent) and the number of days with snow cover has declined by 3.9 days per decade (Campbell et al. 2010) (FIG. 8).
+Winter precipitation has not changed significantly, but winter air temperatures have warmed.
+As a result, maximum annual snowpack depth has declined by 4.8 cm per decade (1.4 cm snow water equivalent) and the number of days with snow cover has declined by 3.9 days per decade (Campbell et al. 2010) (FIG. 8).

-Snowpack decline and precipitation increases have in turn influenced streamflow.
+Snowpack decline and precipitation increases have, in turn, influenced streamflow.
 Snow melt-induced peak flows in spring have declined (Campbell et al. 2011) and are occurring earlier in the year (Hamburg et al. 2013).
 Annual average streamflow has increased at a rate of 5.9 cm per decade at the measurement station with the longest record at HBR (FIG. 7).
 Interestingly, evapotranspiration (ET), measured indirectly as the difference between annual precipitation and streamflow, has shown slight, but significant declines in the hydrologic reference watershed over the period of record (Campbell et al. 2011).
 The cause of the decline in ET is not known (Groffman et al. 2012) and is one focus of our proposed research (section 2.3.2).

-Our climate data show advances in spring leaf-out, which have increased both photosynthesis and net C storage of forests at HBR (Keenan et al. 2014).
+Spring leaf-out has advanced in response to warming climate, which has increased both photosynthesis and net C storage of forests at HBR (Keenan et al. 2014).
 At the same time, our findings indicate that the changing climate promotes N losses from the ecosystem (Durán et al. 2015a).
-These seemingly contradictory results suggest that plant and soil processes are not responding in concert, emphasizing the importance of periods of seasonal transitions and the winter dormant season, when plant and soil processes are uncoupled.
+These seemingly contradictory results suggest that plant and soil processes are not responding in concert, emphasizing the importance of seasonal transitions and the winter dormant period, when plant and soil processes are uncoupled.
 The winter/spring transition is critical to forest ecosystem biogeochemistry, representing a period when soil microbial mineralization processes are active but trees have not yet become a dominant sink for water or nutrients.
 This period of the “vernal window” is increasing over time as snow melts and soils warm earlier, while the timing of tree canopy expansion advances at a slower pace (Groffman et al. 2012) New research on climate seasonality is discussed in section 2.3.3.(FIG. 9).